 The majority of travelers agree that the best time to travel to the Nordic country is during the early summer, the months of June and July.
 This is the high season for tourism in Norway, so you can expect for prices to reflect that.

 During this time of the year, not only is the weather pleasant, with mild temperatures and relatively clear skies, which is great for all of those outdoor activities.

 While the summer is a great time of year to travel to Norway, it’s important to note that it also tends to be the busiest.
 Due to beautiful weather and 24-hour sunlight, June and July are the height of the tourist season in Norway.

 Another perk of visiting Norway during the summer is the extended hours of daylight!
 Northern Norway experiences Midnight Sun, where the sun never sets so you’ll have ample hours of sunlight to explore.

 If you’re the type of traveler that thinks there are just not enough hours in the day, then visiting Norway during this time of year is right up your alley.
 Don’t worry, the vast majority of hotels and accommodation choices have blackout curtains so you can still trick your brain into getting some much-needed shut-eye.

 So if you plan on traveling at this time of year, you want to make sure that you start planning early; otherwise, you might have a hard time finding a place to stay and experience long lines.

 If you prefer a more laid-back experience, consider traveling to Norway in the early fall, when most tourists have gone home.

 October is the quietest time to travel, the weather is chillier but still pleasant, and the changing foliage adds to the beauty of the scenery.

+It’s also a lot easier to find hostel/hotel rooms, and the rates on accommodations and airfare tend to be lower.
 Even better, during this time of the year, you may have the chance to see an awe-inspiring natural phenomenon: the Northern Lights.